Coven, Staffordshire

-Coven is a village in the district of South Staffordshire, England, near to the border with Wolverhampton.
+Coven is a village in the district of South Staffordshire, England, near the border with Wolverhampton.
 Together with Brewood it forms part of the parish of Brewood & Coven.

 Etymology

 Coven derives from the Anglo-Saxon cofum, the dative plural of cofa, which means either 'a cove' or 'a hut'.

 History

-The first record of Coven (as Cove) is in the Domesday Book (1086); when it was listed as being held by William de Stafford.
+The first record of Coven (as Cove) is in the Domesday Book of 1086; when it was listed as being held by William de Stafford.
 Prior to the Norman Conquest it was held by the Saxon ceorl Alric.

 Iron-making was carried on at a furnace and two forges near to the village from the seventeenth century or earlier.
 'The Homage' (circa 1679) is said to be the oldest brick-built house in Staffordshire.
 During the nineteenth century, John Smith operated a foundry in the village, where he produced stationary steam engines and locomotives.

 St Paul's Church, Coven was opened in 1857.